hidetana18/Programmable-Colloidal-Particles-Simulator/README.md

 ## Basic Usage
 Main Brownian Dynamics simulation codes in `C-files` can be compiled with `makefile`.
 While running, it outputs trajectory of all particles `traj---.dat` and number of self-replicated clusters with each species `NumCl---.dat`.
+Examples of data analysis and visualization using the output data are presented in the Jupyter notebook.

 Rapid developments in DNA nanotechnology opened up the new paradigm of "programmable materials" in nano/micron scales.